Guenet Abraham, Associate Professor

 Carla Viviana Cordova Coleman, Associate Professor

-Professor Carla Viviana Cordova Coleman’s book Visual Experiences: A Concise Guide to Digital Interface Design, was published in 2017 by CRC Press – Taylor & Francis Group.
+In the Spring of 2018 Professor Coleman published “Interdisciplinary Teaching Strategies for Designing and Building Effective Smartphone Applications.” in the Get Mobile: Mobile Computing and Communications Review.
+Her book, Rapidly Prototyping Interfaces with InDesign was published by CRC Press – Taylor & Francis Group in April of 2018.
 She was one of five experts who contributed an essay about the Microsoft HoloLens to a special feature on the best-designed products of all time, published in Scientific American, Salon, and the Christian Science Monitor.
 She was recently awarded a DCS Corp Grant, a contractor for the US Army Research Lab, for her research in collaboration with Computer Science Professor Nilanjan Banerjee.

 Cathy Cook, Associate Professor